 After your tulips bloom, use pruning shears to snip off the dead flower heads.
-Don’t trim off the leaves just yet though, as they are used to create the energy needed for next year’s flowers.
+Don’t trim off the leaves just yet, as they will create the energy needed for next year’s flowers.
 A high-quality bulb fertilizer can also be applied after the tulips have finished blooming.
-Take care to wash any stray fertilizer off the foliage and keep the tulips watered for about a month after blooming.
+Wash any stray fertilizer off the foliage and keep the tulips watered for about a month after blooming.
 Once the foliage dies back naturally, you can dig up and store the tulip bulbs or leave them in the garden if the soil won’t be overly wet during the summer.

 Read on to learn all about caring for tulips after they bloom.

 What do I do with wilted tulip flowers?